by Susan Flantzer

 - On December 17, 1987, in Reno, Nevada, Andrew married the American artist Inez Storer (born 1933)

 After the death of his second wife, Andrew moved to Inverness, Marin County, California, where he worked as a carpenter, building houses with a Russian cousin, and started a company, Brass Menagerie, that made jewelry and other items.
 Without any formal art education, Andrew began drawing in the primitive art style, creating pictures by intuition and relying on imagination.
 His work depicted personal memories, impressions of American news, culture, and scenes of domestic life.
 It was through art that Andrew met his third wife artist Inez Storer in 1973.
 The couple lived in a 1906 former Inverness hotel with fourteen rooms, big enough to accommodate their blended families, and married in 1987.
-In 2007, Andrew released an autobiography called The Boy Who Would Be Tsar, illustrated with his small narrative paintings as well as his personal family photos.
+In 2007, Andrew released an autobiography called The Boy Who Would Be Tsar, illustrated with his small narrative paintings and his personal family photos.
 Some of Andrew’s work can be seen at the link below from the website of Gallery Route One, an art gallery that Andrew helped found.

 Andrew was an original member of the Romanov Family Association, formed in 1979 to strengthen the links between the family and protect it from impostors.
 Today, the Romanov Family Association unites the majority of descendants of Nicholas I, Emperor of All Russia.
 From 1989 – 2016, Andrew served as an advisor to Prince Nicholas Romanov and Prince Dmitri Romanov during their terms as President of the Romanov Family Association.
 As of the writing of this article in August 2023, Andrew’s half-sister Princess Olga Romanov is the President of the Romanov Family Association, and his three sons are members.